GJT-34/dc-metro/USAGE.md

 ## Button Presses

-The MatrixPortal has three buttons on it, in this order:
+The Matrix Portal has three buttons on it:
 - RESET
 - UP
 - DOWN

 The UP and DOWN buttons are the ones nearest the USB-C port.
 The RESET button is to be avoided unless you're having problems with the board.

-The UP and DOWN buttons recognize long presses (i.e., presses of over half a second) and short presses.
-Accordingly, there are four options associated with the UP and DOWN buttons.
+The UP and DOWN buttons recognize long presses (i.e., presses of over half a second) and short presses, which together are used to give the train board these four options:

-- UP button long press: This toggles screens between rotating and stationary modes.
-After you release the button, a row of pixels at the bottom of the screen will blink red.
+- **UP button long press**: This toggles screens between rotating and stationary modes.
+After you release the button, a row of pixels at the bottom of the screen will blink red to confirm the button long press.
   - Single red blink: The board is in stationary mode.
   - Double red blink: The board is in rotating mode.
-- UP button short press: This advances the display to the next screen, even if the screens are in stationary mode.
-After you release the button, a row of pixels at the bottom of the screen will blink blue once.
+- **UP button short press**: This advances the display to the next screen, even if the screens are in stationary mode.
+After you release the button, a row of pixels at the bottom of the screen will blink blue once to confirm the button short press.

-- DOWN button long press: This toggles the display of detailed rail incidents, if any.
-After you release the button, a row of pixels at the bottom of the screen will blink yellow.
+- **DOWN button long press**: This toggles the display of detailed rail incidents, if any.
+After you release the button, a row of pixels at the bottom of the screen will blink yellow to confirm the button long press.
   - Single yellow blink: The display of detailed rail incident screens is turned off.
   - Double yellow blink: The display of detailed rail incident screens is turned on.
-- DOWN button short press: This toggles the display of stations with elevator outages, if any.
-After you release the button, a row of pixels at the bottom of the screen will blink cyan.
+- **DOWN button short press**: This toggles the display of stations with elevator outages, if any.
+After you release the button, a row of pixels at the bottom of the screen will blink cyan to confirm the button short press.
   - Single cyan blink: The display of stations with elevator outages is turned off.
   - Double cyan blink: The display of stations with elevator outages is turned on.